hogeschool/OODP/Week11/W11_2/Readme.md

 PART 2: More advanced lambda forms

-Once you’re comfortable with the syntax, you’ll move on to more expressive versions of lambdas:
-- Statement lambdas, which can contain multiple lines of code
+Once you’re comfortable with the syntax, you’ll move on to statement lambdas, which can contain multiple lines of code.
-- Curried lambdas, which return other lambdas

 ###### Looking Ahead
-After this week, you’ll see how lambdas come to life in LINQ, allowing you to query and transform data using expressive, functional-style syntax.
+After this week, you’ll see how lambdas come to life in LINQ, allowing you to query and transform data using expressive, functional-style syntax.\
-From there, you’ll learn about higher-order functions, which take lambdas to the next level — functions that create or consume other functions.
+From there, you’ll learn about higher-order functions, which take lambdas to the next level — functions that create or consume other functions, or even chain them.